ThePerfectLink/CO2-Simulator/README.md

 ### `npm install`

-Install's all required node dependencies, paramount that you start with this.
+Installs all required node dependencies, paramount that you start with this.

 ### `npm start`